Come by Hall 109

-- Translation and the Poetics of Replication in the Late Antique Latin Epigram, in The Living Past: Recasting the Ancients in Late Latin Poetry (forthcoming, Winter Verlag, 2015).
+- Translation and the Poetics of Replication in the Late Antique Latin Epigram, in The Living Past: Recasting the Ancients in Late Latin Poetry (Winter Verlag, 2016).

 - Gout, Beasts, and Other Metaphorical Punishments in AP 11.226–31 (Mnemosyne 68 (2015): 721–739).